Akhil-durgesh/PPT-SCRUTINIZER/README.md

 STEP2-Open the folder in the vs code or whatever editor you use

-STEP3-.Create the file app.py in your editor
+STEP3-.Create the file app.py in your editor and add app.py code add your google api key in the code at 16thline

 STEP4-Create a folder with templates and add the file with index.html